kosail/dotfolio/README.md

     Which doesn't make sense!
 Windows should have their position independent of other windows.
     I have no idea whatzupp with this and what it is causing it.
 I'll check on that later on when I finish coding all the "apps" inside dotfolio

 3. ### Media player works seamlessly on web target, but in Desktop it has a bug in which if the audio is paused, then it cannot be played again.
-Although, this project focuses on web target, and I use desktop implementation just for its hot reload capabilities, which really makes my life easier when quickly prototyping or fast debugging.
+Although, it's okay.
+This project focuses on web target, and I use desktop implementation just for its hot reload capabilities, which really makes my life easier when quickly prototyping or fast debugging.

 </details>